HistoryThis section has been translated automatically.

 EtiopathogenesisThis section has been translated automatically.

 Furthermore, a deficiency of retinol-binding protein and disturbances in vitamin A metabolism have been described.

 ManifestationThis section has been translated automatically.

 LocalizationThis section has been translated automatically.

 Type 1-3: Mainly localized on fingers and backs of hands as well as on the extensor sides of extremities (e.g. backs of upper arms, extensor sides of fingers), on the capillitium, on the face (especially eyebrows, nasolabial folds), more rarely also on the trunk.
 Localization on the flexor (axillary) side is also detectable.

 Type 4: V.a. localized on knees and elbows.

 Type 5: Localized mainly on the hands and feet.

 Clinical featuresThis section has been translated automatically.

-Initial symptoms: Densely packed, follicular, keratotic, red to reddish-brownish (orange-red), pinhead-sized, pointed papules with central, conical or crater-shaped dropping keratosis.
-Pronounced especially on the back of the fingers and hands as well as the extensor sides of the extremities.
+Initial symptoms: Dense, follicular, keratotic, red to red-brownish (orange-red), pinhead-sized, pointed papules with central, conical or cratered keratosis.

 Pityriasis rubra pilaris type 1 (classic form): Extensive pityriasiform reedy, often marginal, sharply demarcated, follicular ("nutmeg grater"), lichenified erythema or plaques on the capillitium, face (especially eyebrows, nasolabial folds), also on the trunk.
 Confluence leads to the formation of large, reddish-brown, velvety erythema and plaques over entire areas of the body, in which the initial follicular character is lost.
 Enclosed islands of normal skin ( nappes claires) are typical.
 Red, diffuse hyperkeratosis on palmae and plantae as well as on the backs of the hands and extensor sides of the fingers.
 Formation of painful rhagades.
 The nails may be longitudinally furrowed and also thickened(onychogrypose).

-Pityriasis rubra pilaris type 2 and 3: Types 2 and 3 are morphologically not different from the classic adult type.
+Pityriasis rubra pilaris types 2 and 3: Types 2 and 3 are not morphologically different from the classic adult type.